cowrie/cowrie/docs/EVENT_PIPELINE.rst

 anyway (they match no regex); making them first-class is deliberately left until the main migration is done.

-Output plugins themselves emit no events (verified against the tree), so plugins remain pure sinks and need no emission path.
+Output plugins are not pure sinks: virustotal, reversedns, and greynoise emit session-attributed enrichment events (``cowrie.virustotal.scanfile``, ``cowrie.reversedns.connect``, ...) through the legacy log path, attributed by the per-plugin session-table reverse lookup, and abuseipdb emits session-less operational events.
+Deleting the log observers would silently drop all of them, so before phase 4 these plugins need an emission path -- a dispatcher reference for enrichment events, or reclassification as diagnostics -- decided per plugin.

 Calling patterns
 ================